e99 Online Shopping Mall

 To wit: Charles writes that Lunge had a position, and Haber was offered a position at the University of Zurich.These positions were at Zurich's Polytechnic, a totally different institution and arguably the finest Polytech in the German-speaking world.

-- Charles writes: "John Dewey's prophecy of 1918 has been proven correct; the marriage of science and military power has endured.And its spiritual heritage leads back to Dahlem," (where Haber had his lab.)He wrote this more than two millenia after Archimedes, the precocious Greek physicist and mathematician, invented ingenious weapons with which his fellow Syracusans fended off the Romans during the Second Punic War...
+Charles writes: "John Dewey's prophecy of 1918 has been proven correct; the marriage of science and military power has endured.And its spiritual heritage leads back to Dahlem," (where Haber had his lab.)He wrote this more than two millenia after Archimedes, the precocious Greek physicist and mathematician, invented ingenious weapons with which his fellow Syracusans fended the Romans off during the Second Punic War...

-- Charles quotes a source that "apparently it was a common view among scientists at Haber's Institute" that his wife, committed suicide to protest his work developing chemical weapons, but omits to mention that one of Haber's other biographers, the son of friend of Haber's, has written that there were those who claim that her suicide was a political statement, but that the family rejects these theories as a politically convenient myths.Haber's son deemed this other biography as the best one yet.Charles himself writes that the family had a history of suicides and that Clara Haber had had serious emotional problems for a long time.Incidentally, the symptoms of her emotional problems are indistinguishable from those of a heavy metal intoxication; Clara Haber's doctoral thesis was on her experimental work with heavy metals and their salts.Hmmm.
+Charles quotes a source that "apparently it was a common view among scientists at Haber's Institute" that his wife committed suicide to protest his work developing chemical weapons, but omits to mention that one of Haber's other biographers, the son of friend of Haber's, has written that there were those who claim that her suicide was a political statement, but that the family rejects these theories as a politically convenient myths.Haber's son deemed this other biography as the best one yet.Charles himself writes that the family had a history of suicides and that Clara Haber had had serious emotional problems for a long time.Incidentally, the symptoms of her emotional problems are indistinguishable from those of a heavy metal intoxication; Clara Haber's doctoral thesis was on her experimental work with heavy metals and their salts.I believe that basic human decency would have obliged Charles to either mention all the relevant facts and extant opinions surrounding Clara Haber and her tragic death, or else leave her to her well-deserved rest.This is why I give this book one star, and not two.

 Make no mistake about it, Fritz Haber was a brilliant scientist, whose life is profoundly interesting.The one motif in Haber's life that Charles largely does justice, and which is moving, is Haber's tragic quest to assimilate himself into German society, only to suffer persecution as a Jew at the hands of the parvenu filth that came to misgovern Germany.